geohackweek/raster/_episodes/06-pygeotools_rainier.md

 {% highlight python %}
 {% endhighlight %}

 Here we go.
-First some imports and a function for plotting.
+First some imports and a function needed for plotting.
+These are pretty standard, and we are going to end up using

 ~~~
 from osgeo import gdal